FCostaS/COSMUSDesign/README.md

 # Applications Usage

-See project wiki for more instructions and examples [here](https://github.com/FCostaS/Swarm-Fixed-Wing/wiki).
+See [Fixed-Wing UAV Simulator wiki](https://github.com/FCostaS/Swarm-Fixed-Wing/wiki) for more instructions and examples.